Inside: How to hang shoes on the wall to save space; plus tips for how to store shoeboxes and shoebox storage.

 Shoes – they are one of the most challenging items to organize and store.
 And for whatever reason, we all seem to have so many pairs!
-When we moved into this house, the master closet was TINY (we’ve since renovated it), but while I was dealing with that small space, this is what I did to create shoe storage.
-I figured out a simple way to hang shoes on the wall!
+When we moved into this house, the master closet was TINY (we’ve since renovated it).
+I was struggling with how to store shoeboxes (which can be big and clunky!).
+As an interim solution, I figured out a simple way to hang shoes on the wall!

 Supplies to Hang Shoes on the Wall